stosh689/stosh689/README.md

     [Product/service] may contain links to third-party websites.
 [Sampilin] is not responsible for the content of any linked websites and does not endorse any linked websites.

-    Any personal information provided to [Sampilin] through [product/service] will be treated in accordance with [Sampilin]'s privacy policy.
+    Any personal information provided to [Sampilin] through [product/service] will be treated in accordance with [Sampilin] privacy policy.

     These terms and conditions shall be governed by and construed in accordance with the laws of the [state/country/globally].
 Any dispute arising out of or in connection with these terms and conditions shall be subject to the exclusive jurisdiction of the courts of [state/countr/globallyy].